marceloglacial/iceberg-boilerplate/README.md

 - Install Apache, PHP and MySQL to run WordPress
 - Start servers
 - Create a database for Wordpress
+- Open terminal and run
     - npm install
     - npm audit fix --force
     - gulp install

 ### How to configure
 You can change this settings on gulpfile.js